-As I mentioned in the previous section of this journaling how-to guide, there are so many different ways you can use journaling.
+As I mentioned in a previous post, there are so many different ways you can use journaling.
 So it of course makes sense that there are many different kinds of benefits it can offer as well, depending on how you approach it.

 I've shared previously about how journaling has saved my life — both literally and figuratively.

 It has also helped me find my calling and create work that I love.
 To gracefully navigate loss and make meaning of difficult experiences.
 It's been my way to move past blocks in my work.
 The source of some of my best ideas.
 And it regularly helps me reduce stress, clarify priorities, regain perspective — and generally manage myself and my life in ways that are aligned with who I am and what matters most to me.

 But don't just take my word for it!

 There's so much evidence out there about the MANY benefits that can come when you engage intentionally with this kind of reflective writing.

 So I've compiled two lists for you — one highlighting results of scientific research, and the other summarizing some of the benefits others have described in written testimonials.

 Keep in mind that neither of these lists is comprehensive...